kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

   - Entire documents
   - Triples extracted from documents

-**Design Choice 2: How to store and fetch the additional data?** Here, I have seen four possibilities for this:
+**Design Choice 2: How to store and fetch the additional data?** Here, I have seen the following possibilities:
   - Vector Index
-  - Vector Index + Document-Chunk Graph (stored in a GDBMS)
   - Vector Index + Knowledge Graph (stored in a GDBMS)
   - GDBMS (for storing triples)